fairyeszhuo/GEO4962-2021/index.md

 - Dynamics and chemistry of key trace gases,
 - Climate change and the Ozone Hole,
 - CMIP6 model data, plotting and analysis,
-- Complete a CMIP6 model topic stuy.
+- Complete a CMIP6 model topic study.

 <!-- this is an html comment -->